bitcoinbook/bitcoinbook/README.md

 # Reading this book (Where is the PDF?)

-To read this book, see book.asciidoc.
-Click on each of the chapters to read in your browser.
+To read this book, see chxx.asciidoc.
 This is not as convenient as reading a PDF or an ebook on your e-reader.
 Convenience costs money (see below).

 The 2nd edition of "Mastering Bitcoin" is available under a CC-BY-NC-ND license, not a CC-BY-SA license.